uptek/happy-admin/README.txt

 = Automatic Installation =

 Automatic Installation is the easiest way to install the plugin.
 Signin to your WordPress dashboard, go to plugins and search for `Happy Admin.` Simply click on `install now` to install the plugin.

-== Frequently Asked Questions ==

-= How to configure Happy Admin? =
-You don't!
-You only need to activate the plugin and it will take care of the rest.

 == Screenshots ==